mamh-mixed/sourcegraph/internal/database/schema.codeintel.md

 **document_path**: The root-relative file path to the document.

 **id**: An auto-generated identifier.
-This column is used as a foreign key to reduce occurrences of the path value.
+This column is used as a foreign key target to reduce occurrences of the full document path value.

 **upload_id**: The identifier of the upload that provided this SCIP index.